IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 ### Drone Dataset
 To run this competition, we extended the [drone dataset](https://github.com/kakitamedia/drone_dataset).
-We collected new images and conducted annotations, the validation data and test data are from the newly collected data.
+We collected new images and conducted annotation, the validation data and test data are from the newly collected data.
 The training images can be downloaded from [here](https://drive.google.com/file/d/10_gyG5GQLNRX89SUuSG1xy8MSUlbNwzv/view).
 Please put it at `data/drone/` after you download and uncompress it.

-We provided the annotations in `data/drone/annotations` for the training images.
+We provided the annotation in `data/drone/annotation` for the training images.

 ```
 data/drone/annotation/val.json 5605 images 10070 boxes